kvnyijia/kvnyijia.github.io/menu/home.md

 Hi there!
 I'm Kevin.
 Currently a M.S. in Computer Science candidate at Georgia Tech. 🐝 I’m passionate about software development, web development, data engineering, and machine learning.
 I’m proficient in C++, Python, Java, and JavaScript.

 Staring from 2022 Fall, I become a GRA at our school.
 Recently my work is using a C++ parallel programming model, called HClib, to implement message-passing programs.
 I try to establish formalism of message-passing program properties.
 Back to 2020, I was a research intern at the Academia Sinica, which is a National Academy at Taiwan.
-I was also a data analysis intern when I was a senior.
+When I was a senior, I was also a data analyst intern at PIXNET.

 In my sparse time, I like to take pictures, hiking, and stargazing.
 You can also find me on [LinkedIn](https://www.linkedin.com/in/kvnyijia), [GitHub](https://github.com/kvnyijia), and [Twitter](https://twitter.com/kvnyijia).